The Wicked Witch of the West dispatches them to do her evil deeds.

 They can, quite literally, attack.

-The comparison to The Wizard of Oz might be comical if the damage flying monkeys can inflict so critical to the narcissist’s own abuse.
+The comparison to The Wizard of Oz might be comical if the damage flying monkeys can inflict was not so harmful in and of itself, on top of the narcissist’s own abuse.

-Why Are Flying Monkeys So Crucial for the Narcissist?
+What Are Flying Monkeys So Important for the Narcissist?

 A narcissist will keep people around who agree with him or her and make him or her feel good about him or herself.